 Q: What should UW faculty or inventors know before coming to CoMotion for licensing?

 A: UW innovators should know that determining the best path for commercialization can be a complicated process, so coming to us with their goals in mind is very helpful.
-A good starting point is determining if they’re looking to generate the most possible revenue, have the broadest dissemination of technology, or both.
+A good starting point is determining if they’re looking to generate the most possible revenue, have the broadest dissemination of innovations, or both.
 Knowing who contributed to the IP is also very helpful, particularly if researchers have partnered with people or organizations outside of UW.
 Having a clear idea of all parties and partners involved will make it much easier to navigate the licensing process.